 Bitdefender Traffic Light

 Made by the popular Bitdefender antivirus, Traffic Light is a browser extension that provides extra security while online.
 It’s a free extension that blocks malicious website pages and phishing attempts.
-It also identifies trackers so you can be aware of those pesky websites trying to keep tabs on your online activities.
+It also identifies trackers so you can be aware of pesky websites tracking your online activity.

 Bitdefender Traffic Light works with multiple browsers, like Safari, Google Chrome, and Firefox.